ZhenxiangICD/2025-ITECH-Thesis-Intuitive-Optimization/Week_04/README.md

     Understand their correponding parts in the paper.
 Specifically, you learn

-    1.) how to use automatic differentiation in tensorflow to 'watch' the variables to automatically arrive at their derivative
+    1.) how to use automatic differentiation in tensorflow to 'watch' the variables to arrive at their derivative

     2.) how to use scipy.optimize for an optimization model with Jacobian, Hessian and constraints